ababas2022/ImageTaggingOrganizer_installer/README.md

    Launch the app and follow the on-screen instructions.
 For first-time users, starting in copy mode with a small folder is recommended before processing larger collections.

 ## Support and Contributions
 If you encounter any issues or have feature requests, please [open an issue](https://github.com/ababas2022/ImageTaggingOrganizer_installer/issues) in this repository.
-Contributions via pull requests are welcome.

 ---